zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 If a scrollable Grid with a set height is initialized while inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because Javascript size calculations do not work for elements with a `display:none` style.
-In such cases the Grid should be initialized when it becomes visible, or its layout must be adjusted manually, as in the above example.
+In such cases the Grid should be initialized when it becomes visible, or its layout must be adjusted manually, using code from the above example.

 ### Column widths